- Guided Tours

 The beautiful resort of Hakone is set in the foothills of Mt Fuji.
 The proximity to Tokyo means that this is a popular spot for weekenders to visit to enjoy the majestic scenery and to luxuriate in the natural hot springs in this volcanic region.
 Whilst here you can wander the peaceful surroundings and visit such attractions such as the Open Air Sculpture Park, Lake Ashi and Owakudani (literally ‘Great Boiling Valley’).

-Examples of some Ritz C Tokyoof the accommodation we use in Tokyo include The Peninsula, The Palace Hotel, The Ritz Carlton and The Cerulean Tower.
+Examples of some of the gorgeous accommodation we offer in Tokyo include The Peninsula, The Palace Hotel, The Ritz Carlton and The Cerulean Tower.

-In Kanazawa we use the Nikko Hotel Kanazawa.
+In Kanazawa we advise a stay at the very comfortable Nikko Hotel Kanazawa.

-Examples of some of the accommodation we use in Kyoto include The Okura Kyoto, The Ritz Carlton and the Hyatt Regency Kyoto
+Examples of some of the luxurious accommodation we offer in Kyoto include The Okura Kyoto, The Ritz Carlton and the Hyatt Regency Kyoto

-Examples of some of the accommodation we use in Hakone include Gora Kadan, Kai Hakone, Gora Tensui and Hakone Ginyu.
+Examples of some of the stunning accommodation we offer in Hakone include Gora Kadan, Kai Hakone, Gora Tensui and Hakone Ginyu.